PiT: Progressive Diffusion Transformer: Related Work

 \subsection{Diffusion Transformers}

 Vision Transformers (ViTs) are widely employed in denoising models~\cite{ho2020denoising}.
-Isotropic transformer architectures, such as IPT~\cite{chen2021pre} and recent studies~\cite{lu2024fit, chu2024visionllama}, have been applied to denoising and other low-level vision tasks.
+Isotropic transformer architectures, such as IPT~\cite{chen2021pre} and recent studies~\cite{lu2024fit, chu2024visionllama}, have been applied to the same low-level vision generation tasks.
 Additionally, several diffusion models~\cite{rombach2022high, esser2024scaling} adopt a U-Net-based framework, integrating transformer blocks in a bottleneck configuration to achieve superior performance.
 DiT~\cite{peebles2023scalable} and U-DiT~\cite{tian2024u} pioneer fully transformer-based architectures for diffusion models, employing transformers as denoisers.
 However, these models primarily focus on macro-level architectural design, with their core token interaction patterns directly inherited from ViT, lacking further exploration.
 Subsequent research on diffusion transformers~\cite{gao2023masked, bao2023one} explores training strategies and diffusion techniques, while FiT~\cite{lu2024fit} and VisionLLaMA~\cite{chu2024visionllama} enhance DiT by incorporating large language model techniques~\cite{liu2025vrope, shazeer2020glu}.
-These findings suggest that the core attention mechanism in DiT remains robust and largely unaltered.
+This suggests that the core attention mechanism in DiT has remained largely unchanged.